June 2022 Sesshin, Day 6: Mumonkan # 9, "Daitsu Chisho Buddha"

 government official must have had plenty of Chan practice said an ordinary person is someone who is enlightened the whole day long without knowing it.

-Saying Zen a menu doesn't satisfy hunger
+A saying in Zen, a menu doesn't satisfy hunger.

-rather than giving the body relief give relief to the mind
+rather than giving the body relief give relief to the mind.

-so many millions of people focus on the body, it's fitness, its diet, its flexibility, its strength, its endurance
+So many millions of people focus on the body, its fitness, its diet, its flexibility, its strength, its endurance

 in hopes that they'll find some kind of freedom that way.
-And there's no doubt that it's only smart to take care of the body to be aware of one's diet and one's flexibility and strength and cardiovascular Of course, of course.
+And there's no doubt that it's only smart to take care of the body, to be aware of one's diet and one's flexibility and strength and cardiovascular of course, of course.

-But ultimately, it's not going to get the job done
+But ultimately, it's not going to get the job done.

-it's a stage for many people to stage before coming to authentic practice.
+It's a stage for many people to stage before coming to authentic practice.
 It's, it's a way of it's a first step toward practice.
 It is kind of praying it is practice.
 It's not just studying it's, it's activity, it's discipline.
 It's good.

-can also see body here as being the body mind the psychological Same thing.
-Psychotherapy and other forms of psychological exploration and development can only be good How can those hurt
+can also see body here as being the body mind, the psychological.
+Same thing.
+Psychotherapy and other forms of psychological exploration and development can only be good.
+How can those hurt?

-but I would I would say that the realm of psychology addresses personal suffering, the realm of spirituality, Zen addresses the nature of suffering.
+But I would I would say that the realm of psychology addresses personal suffering, the realm of spirituality, Zen addresses the nature of suffering.
 Suffering that is universal

-and the former can be very good for the ladder, the psychological pull out some wedges in the psychotherapy room can make a real difference in one's practice it didn't mind.
+and the former can be very good for the latter, the psychological pull out some wedges in the psychotherapy room can make a real difference in one's practice it didn't mind.
 If body and mind are both set free, why would a holy hermit seek to become a lord?
 Referring back to the case

 why would this monk be anxious and striving about becoming a Buddha body and mind are both set free